Pangyrus publishes well-crafted, thought-provoking writing and multimedia storytelling in every genre online and in two print editions per year.

 If you think our readers will find it entertaining and compelling, send it our way.
 We read every submission that we get with fresh eyes and an open mind.

 If your piece is what we’re looking for, our editors will work with you to polish it for publication.
-Please wait three months for a response before inquiring about a submission.
-Authors whose work is accepted for publication receive their choice of either extra contributors' copies or a token payment (currently $25).
+Please wait six months for a response before inquiring about a submission.
+Authors whose work is accepted for publication receive their choice of either extra contributors' copies or a token payment (currently $10).

 All prose should be double-spaced.
 Use standard fonts and formatting, including margins of at least one inch, and include your name on each page of the manuscript.
 We will consider work that has been previously published elsewhere, under some conditions (the previous journal is out of print and inaccessible to readers, for instance).
 We do read simultaneous submissions, but ask that you notify us should a piece be accepted elsewhere.

-In addition to general submissions we are interested in a few particular themes.
+In addition to general submissions we are interested in a a couple of particular themes:

 We love science!
 We know our readers do too.
 We are especially interested in topics based around science in today’s political climate and women in science & engineering (WISE).
 Pieces that spotlight women who have reached success in these fields despite the odds are welcome.